baneDD/iterm-zsh-config/README.md

+# My iTerm2 and Zsh Setup on MacOS Mojave

+Copy the `.zshrc` file from this repository to your home repository `~`

 On MacOS Mojave, to get the wireless monitoring to work, we need to add /usr/local/bin folder and then link the airport folder to it:

 ```